thu-tram/mangg-may-tinh/datacenter/topology.md

 In this case, if the four lower links are 100 Gbps, and the two higher links are 300 Gbps, then we've removed the bottleneck and restored full bisection bandwidth.

-This fat tree topology maintains high capacity on the network while reducing the radix of each switch.
+This topology can be used, although we still haven't solved the problem where the top switch is expensive and scales poorly.

 ## Clos Networks